 The new cars will be a different model than the current cruisers.
 Ford is no longer making the Crown Victoria, instead making a vehicle called the Police Interceptor.
 Kuppler said the vehicle will look, and behave, like a souped-up Ford Taurus.

 Kuppler said the new vehicle was chosen because it fits the department's needs.
 The Police Interceptors allow the officers to utilize trunk space to operate technological equipment.

 One issue with the new vehicle is, the department can't just do a simple swap out of cages with the old Crown Vic's.
 The new car will require new cages, which may push the purchase over budget.

 Kuppler said that, once the cars are purchased, it would take time to get the cars painted and striped and street-ready.

 The cars will be replacing mostly 2008 model-year cars, but one 2006 car.
 The St. Peters Police current have 20 cars in the fleet.
 The cars will be purchased from Joe Machen's Ford in Columbia, MO, for the total cost of $186,984, pending Board approval.

 - Thursday's meeting technically never ended.
 The last item on the agenda was a "resolution calling upon the City Clerk to transmit to the St. Charles County Election Authority the legal notice to be published for the regular General Municipal Election to be held in the City of St. Peters, Missouri on April 3, 2012."
-The only problem is, candidates can still file until Jan.
+The only problem is, until Jan.
 17. The Board, in a bit of procedural trickery, tabled the item and motioned to take a recess until 5 p.m. on Thursday, Jan.
 19. At the time, the filing period will be over and the City Clerk can certify the ballot.